Interplay between spin-orbit coupling and van Hove singularity in the Hund's metallicity of Sr$_2$RuO$_4$: Conclusions

-In summary, we performed DFT+DMFT calculations with an exact diagonalization solver on \SRO.
+In this work, we performed DFT+DMFT calculations with an exact diagonalization solver on \SRO.
 Considering the rotationally invariant Slater--Kanamori interaction as well as spin-orbit coupling, we constructed a comprehensive phase diagram on the $T-J_H$ plane by extracting power exponents of the self-energy.
 The ground state is a Fermi liquid, and the system enters the Hund's metal regime as the temperature increases, with Hund's coupling suppressing the Fermi liquid temperature.
 We identified the particular parameter set that reproduces experimentally observed spectral functions.
 The ground state of \SRO turned out to be very close to the Hund's metal regime in the phase diagram, reflecting its correlated nature.
 We then applied electron doping to study how the VHS affects the correlated metal, and found that the VHS extends the Hund's metal regime, enhancing the scattering rate of the electrons, whereas the long-time correlator weakens as the system is doped.

-We also investigated the role of SOC by comparing two independent calculations, with and without SOC included in the DMFT loop.
+We also investigated the role of SOC by comparing two independent calculations, namely with and without SOC included in the DMFT loop.
 When SOC is included, the Fermi surface and low lying excitations are clearly decomposed in the $\jeff$ basis, indicating the fundamental importance of SOC in the low energy excitation of this system.
 Furthermore, SOC revives the orbital degrees of freedom to affect the magnetic responses.
 More specifically, it reduces the long-time correlator and amplifies the VV contribution in the susceptibility.
-Combining these two effects, SOC increases susceptibility at sufficiently low temperature and reinforces the Hund's metallicity by enhancing magnetic fluctuations near $n_{\mathrm{el}}$ = 4.
+Combining these two effects, SOC increases susceptibility at sufficiently low temperature and reinforces Hund's metallicity by enhancing the magnetic fluctuations near $n_{\mathrm{el}}$ = 4.
+This points to the inevitability of including SOC in clarifying the roles of Hund's coupling and the VHS in \SRO.